-This is the 33rd post of a 50 article series for beginners building marketing at B2B startups.
+This is the 33rd post of a 50 article series for new marketers at B2B startups.

 The competitive landscape for marketing tools is an absolute bloodbath — there are hundreds of valuable SaaS apps for marketers to leverage for better performance and efficiency.
 Selecting the right mix of tools (i.e. stack) is important to ensure they all work together seamlessly.

 Adroll wrote a truly fantastic blog post about their marketing stack: